Date

 Once you have a shortlist of potential contractors, it’s time to do your homework.
 Reading online reviews and checking references is your best defense against a hiring headache.
 Think of it as investigative work that protects your home and your wallet.
 While a five-star rating is a good start, the real story is often in the details.
 Look for patterns in feedback across different platforms and don’t be afraid to dig a little deeper by speaking directly with past clients.
 This step separates the true professionals from the rest and gives you confidence that you’re hiring a company that values quality and customer satisfaction.

-Review Red Flags to Watch For
+Red Flags to Watch for in Reviews

 As you scroll through reviews, keep an eye out for warning signs.
 A major red flag is any mention of surprise costs or work that wasn’t finished as promised.
 This often points to a contractor who doesn’t use clear, written agreements, which can lead to serious misunderstandings.
 Also, be wary of companies with very few reviews or reviews that sound generic or overly perfect.
 While a friend’s recommendation is great, you shouldn’t rely on it alone.
 A reputable company should have a solid history of feedback from various clients.
 Finally, if you can’t easily find a painter’s license number or proof of insurance, proceed with caution.
 Transparency is key, and professionals have nothing to hide.

-Positive Signs of Quality Work
+Green Flags: Positive Signs of Quality Work

 On the flip side, great reviews are often specific.
 Look for comments that go beyond “they did a good job.”
 Positive feedback often highlights a contractor’s professionalism, mentioning things like punctuality, clear communication, and a crew that was respectful of the home.
 When past clients talk about how clean the workspace was kept or how the team handled unexpected issues, you know you’re looking at a quality company.
 Another positive sign is when a contractor proudly displays their credentials.
 A trustworthy company will provide proof of insurance and licensing without you even having to ask, ensuring you and your property are protected throughout the project.

-How to Verify Customer References
+How to Actually Check Their References

 Don’t just rely on the testimonials you see online.
 Ask your top contenders for a list of three recent references, and make sure you actually call them.
 Speaking with a past customer gives you a chance to ask specific questions.
 Inquire about whether the project was completed on time and on budget.
 Ask how the crew handled communication and what the cleanup process was like.
 This is also a great time to verify a contractor’s license with your state’s licensing board.
 Taking this extra step provides peace of mind that you’re hiring a legitimate, high-quality professional who will get the job done right.